jamesknelson/govern/README.md

 Use govern to create re-usable controllers for your forms, data store, authentication, etc. Use govern's four built-in components to combine them.

 If you've used React, you already know the API.
-Just replace `render` with `publish`:
+Just replace `render` with `publish`!

+See a [live demo](https://codesandbox.io/s/vmvzk774n0) at Code Sandbox.

 ```
 import * as Govern from "govern";